whosonfirst/whosonfirst-www-iamhere/README.md

 They are:

 * An HTTP file server for the `whosonfirst-www-iamhere` itself.
-This is because some browsers are super conservative about what can and can't run on `localhost` (aka your local machine) and what can be served from a `file://` URL (aka your hard drive) the [tangram.js](https://github.com/tangrams/tangram) maps need to be "served" from an actual web server.  _This is discussed further below._
+This is because some browsers are super conservative about what can and can't run on `localhost` (aka your local machine) and what can be served from a `file://` URL (aka your hard drive).
+In our case that means the [tangram.js](https://github.com/tangrams/tangram) library for rendering maps need to be "served" from an actual web server.
+A very simple HTTP file server is included in this repository and discussed more in detail below.

 * An HTTP file server (that can set `CORS` headers) for the serving Who's On First data. _This is discussed further below._